dmbarbour/glas/docs/GlasCLI.md

         glas --run StagedApp Args To App Constructor -- Args To Next Stage

 In this case, the SourceCode is a list of command line arguments `["Args", "To", "App", "Constructor"]`.
 The returned value must be recognized as a compiled application module value.
 This is then run with remaining arguments `["Args", "To", "Next", "Stage"]`.
-The `"--"` separator is optional; if omitted, one is implicitly inserted as the final argument.
+The `"--"` separator is optional; if omitted, one is implicitly added as the final argument.

-Staged applications are intended for use together with the `glas opname => glas --run cli.opname` syntactic sugar, allowing users to generally treat `opname` as specifying a language for the remainder of the glas command, with `--` as a consistent stage separator.
+Staged applications are intended for use with the `glas opname => glas --run cli.opname` syntactic sugar.
+This enables 'opname' to specify a language for the remainder of the command.

-Use of `--cmd.FileExt (ScriptText) Args` can serve a similar role, using normal file language for the inline scripts, but it's inconvenient to directly edit a large ScriptText in most comand shells.
-See *Inline Scripting*.
+*Note:* The interface for *Inline Scripting* can serve a similar role.

 ### Scripting